-2 Fill in: state-of-the-art, artificial, drawback,

-demonstration, elective, wavelength, contest, conduct.

-1 There is a trend towards prosthetics rather than out of
+- 2 Fill in: state-of-the-art, artificial, drawback, demonstration, elective, wavelength, contest, conduct. - 1 There is a trend towards

+Progress

-Progress Check
+Check

-3 O You will hear two different extracts.
+$\bigcirc$ You will hear two different extracts.
 For questions 1-4, choose the answer (A, B or C) which fits best according to what you hear.
 There are two questions for each extract.